realnimish/polkadot-amm/tutorial.md

 ## Part 1.
 Define Error enum

 The `Error` enum will contain all the error values that our contract throws.
-Ink requires returned values to have certain traits.
+Ink! requires returned values to have certain traits.
 So we are deriving them for our custom enum type with the `#[derive(...)]` attribute.

 ```rust
 #[derive(Debug, PartialEq, Eq, scale::Encode, scale::Decode)]